engie-group/shaystack/README.md

 - template.yaml - A template that defines the application's AWS resources.
 - Makefile - All tools to manage the project (Use 'make help')

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
+The application uses several AWS resources, including Lambda functions and an API Gateway.
-These resources are defined in the `template.yaml` file in this project.
+These resources are defined in the `template.yaml` file.

 ## Build the application
 This project use a `Makefile` (>4.0) for integrate all tools and [Conda](https://docs.conda.io/projects/conda/en/latest/index.html to manage dependencies and tools.

-To initialise the Conda environment, use `make configure`.
-Then activate the conda environment.
+To initialise the Conda environment, use `make configure` and activate the conda environment.
 Then, it's possible to test, build, etc. See `make help` to print all major target.
 ```bash
 git clone --recurse-submodules http://github.tools.digital.engie.com/PR6075/alpha-carbon-api.git